 It was near 16:00 when we finished.
 Our game submission, Rewildly, for the Sogeti Green x Game Jam was finally completed.
 We were just missing the game presentation which Lily was working on it but we were done basically.
 Since we had 2 whole hours that we could take advantage of.
 I told Lily that I would try in that time frame, to implement a deplanting mode where you can remove placed plants.
 That way the game would feel even more completed.
 As the game was right now, it was impossible to remove anything that the player planted on a tile.
 This feature would give the player absolute freedom to do whatever it wanted with the given land.
 There was nothing to lose and I went ahead and tried.
 I kept just in case a copy of the project build for if I could not finish in time.

 Thankfully, since I coded the building mode in a very dynamic way.
 I was able within the 2 hour limit to implement the deplanting mode.
 Obviously, before creating the new build for the game, I tested in depth that everything was working as expected.
-We were running short on time but we managed to deliver everything 15 minutes before the deadline.
+We were running short on time but we managed to deliver the project 15 minutes before the deadline.

 As a small fun fact, which was just the opposite for me.
 The exact moment that Lily was doing the upload for the organizers, she suddenly disconnected from WorkAdventure without any prior warning.
 I was dumbfounded when that happened and a lot of questions started to pour into my mind making me anxious.
 Has Lily been able to deliver our game?
 Why has Lily disconnected?
 Does Lily think that we have finished and we can log off?
 Has Lily betrayed me?
 Unfortunate timings sure can be a bad influence and my mind was running wild with lots of different thoughts.